segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ## Step 1: Build a Linked Audience

-Linked Audiences allows you to filter based on properties such as profile traits, relational data mapped to the Data Graph, events, and existing audience membership.
+Linked Audiences allows you to filter audience targeting logic based on properties such as profile traits, relational data mapped to the Data Graph, events, and existing audience membership.

 ![Choose your audience conditions](/docs/engage/images/conditions.png)